-Since PHP is a server side scripting language, a lot of development using PHP is done on a live web environment.
+Since PHP is a server side scripting language, a lot of website development using PHP is done on a live web environment.
 However, PHP does allow you to install it and run scripts on your local machine with no web access needed.

 Running PHP from Windows command line can be especially useful when trying to rapidly develop custom scripts, or to read and modify local files.
 In the example, we will use a custom PHP iterator.